-This episode, Understanding Inventory at Home, is directly related to Episodes 361 and 362 on the different kinds of work.
+This episode, Understanding Inventory at Home, is directly related to episode 361, The 4 Kinds of Work – Part 1, and episode 362, The 4 Kinds of Work – Part 2, on the different kinds of work.
 I am sharing some of my thoughts about analyzing how we use the principles we use to run a business and relate them to how we run our households.
 I think this is super useful because it allows us to take the emotion out of our thinking, and to realize that there is work to be done.

 We are now keeping a larger stockpile of many home goods (toilet paper anyone?).
 My previous productivity advice to outsource, hire help, or automate things is not always available or economically feasible anymore.